milasudril/kiss/README.md

 and are delimited by newline

-Variables in the input file are delmited by `$` and any whitespace character.
+Variables in the input file are delmited by `$` and any whitespace or punctuation character.

 In both input stream and dictionaries, `_` acts as escape character.